 There are currently six active mortgage insurers in the United States, including us.
 Competition on price remains highly competitive.
 We monitor various competitive, risk and economic factors while seeking to balance both profitability and market share considerations in developing our pricing strategies.
 We have at times and may again in the future reduce certain of our rates, which will reduce and has reduced our premium yield (net premiums earned divided by the average IIF) over time as older mortgage insurance coverage with higher premium rates run off and new mortgage insurance coverage with lower premium rates are written.
 In addition, as a result of the current macroeconomic environment and the COVID-19 pandemic, we have implemented pricing changes that we believe align our risk and return profile.
-See "-The COVID-19 pandemic has adversely impacted our business, and its ultimate impact on our business and financial results will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of cases of the disease, the reimposition of restrictions designed to curb its spread, the effectiveness and availability of vaccines and other actions taken by governmental authorities in response to the pandemic."
+See "-The ongoing COVID-19 pandemic has adversely impacted our business, and its ultimate impact on our business and financial results will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of cases of the disease (including as a result of the emergence of new variants), the reimposition of restrictions designed to curb its spread, the effectiveness and acceptance of vaccines and other actions taken by governmental authorities in response to the pandemic."

-By mid-2019, the use of proprietary risk-based pricing models became widespread.
+By mid-2019, the use of proprietary risk-based pricing models became widespread in the mortgage insurance industry.
 As opposed to traditional rate card pricing, mortgage insurance premium rates in these risk-based plans are visible only to customers and cannot be seen by competitors.
 Mortgage insurance companies may view this lack of transparency as a means to gain market share by lowering price.
 Lack of pricing transparency could cause other mortgage insurance companies to respond aggressively and cause further lowering of premiums.
 However, risk-based plans are designed to also allow mortgage insurers to price risk more effectively and provide the ability to manage the credit risk and geographic makeup of their NIW.

 In addition, not all of our mortgage insurance products have the same return on capital profile.
 To the extent that some of our competitors are willing to set lower pricing and accept lower returns than we find acceptable, we may lose business opportunities, and this may affect our overall business relationship with certain customers.
 If we, in response to competitor actions, lower pricing on these products, we will experience a similar reduction in returns on capital.
-Depending upon the degree to which we undertake or match such pricing practices, there may be a material adverse impact on our business, results of operations and financial condition.
+Depending upon the degree to which we undertake or match such pricing practices or otherwise reduce our rates due to competition, there may be a material adverse impact on our business, results of operations and financial condition.